qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 where ``QGIS`` is the search term.
 Armed with this information, we can proceed:

 #.
 Make sure the ``lakes`` layer is loaded.
 #.
-Open the :guilabel:`Layer Properties` dialog by double-clicking on the
+Open the `Layer Properties` dialog by double-clicking on the
-   layer in the legend, or right-click and choose :guilabel:`Properties` from the pop-up menu.
+   layer in the legend, or right-click and choose `Properties` from the pop-up menu.
 #.
-Click on the :guilabel:`Actions` menu.
+Click on the `Actions` menu.
 #.
 Enter a name for the action, for example ``Google Search``.
 #.
 For the action, we need to provide the name of the external program to run.
    In this case, we can use Firefox.
 If the program is not in your path, you